I got the idea for the new logo sometime around early 1996, while wandering around in the old neighborhood.

 Before too long, I had the entire alphabet, with several different examples and variations of some of the more commonly-appearing letters.

-I designed the logo, and all the actual hard work was done by my amazingly talented friend and former roommate Chris Gaal, who scanned the letters, arranged and assembled them in Adobe Photoshop, adding the cement background, adjusting color dodging, burning and shading and doing lots of other nifty tricks so that you'd never know that these tiles weren't actually on the street somewhere.
-(Above is a shot I originally took on the corner of Mazant and Royal street, across the street from my grandparents' old house -- Chris replaced Mazant and Royal with "The Gumbo Pages", and it's pretty goddamned cool.)
+I designed the logo, and all the actual hard work was done by my amazingly talented friend and former roommate Chris Gaal, who scanned the letters, arranged and assembled them in Adobe Photoshop ('cause I was useless with Photoshop at the time), adding the cement background, adjusting color dodging, burning and shading and doing lots of other nifty tricks so that you'd never know that these tiles weren't actually on the street somewhere.
+(He now does graphics for a living, unsurprisingly.)
+To the right is a shot I originally took on the corner of Mazant and Royal street, across the street from my grandparents' old house -- Chris replaced Mazant and Royal with "The Gumbo Pages", and it's pretty frakkin' cool.)